 Even after starting his company, Colnago continued to work as a mechanic, once serving as head mechanic for Eddy Merckx’s famed Molteni team.
 Although the company offers cyclocross, gravel, and e-bikes, its main focus is on its performance road bikes.

 Colnago’s top of the line road racing bike is its ultra-stiff and ultralight Colnago C64 and V3-R, which is the model ridden by the UAE Team Emirates and Tadej Pogacar en route to winning the 2020 Tour de France

 Although Cervelo is one of the younger bike companies on this list, it already has made quite a name for itself thanks to its success on the pro level.

 The company was launched in 1995 by Gerard Vroomen and Phil White.
-The company, which is a portmanteau of Cervello, the Italian word for brain, and velo, the French word for bike.
+The company, which is a portmanteau of Cervello, the Italian word for brain, and Velo, the French word for the bike.

 By 2003, Cervelo was already making a name for itself as the bike supplier for Team CSC, which rose from the 14th ranked pro team to become the top team with Cervelo.

 Cervelo specializes in performance road bikes with its lightweight Cervelo R5 serving as its lightweight climbing bike and the Cervelo S5 as its aero bike.
 Cervelo is currently the bike supplier for pro team Sunweb.